-There have been changes to the financial assumptions over the period - the discount rate has increased by 0.25%, the CPI inflation assumption has increased by 0.15% and the salary increase assumption has increased by 0.15%.
+There have been changes to the financial assumptions over the period - the discount rate has increased by 0.95%, the CPI inflation assumption and the salary increase assumption has stayed the same.
 This has resulted in a more positive balance sheet position than if the financial assumptions at the start of the period had been used.
 The impact of this change is recognised in Other Comprehensive Income.